 Chardon Schools follows Ohio Department of Health requirements and recommendations for health screenings.

 Includes a visual inspection of the spine for abnormal conditions including scoliosis (S-shaped curve), kyphosis (hump back) and lordosis (sway back).
-The recommended grade levels for postural screening are 5 (girls only), 6, 7, and 8.
+Screenings will be done during gym classes for selected grade levels.

 Medication at School – Chardon Board of Education has adopted a medication policy for ALL medications, prescription and nonprescription, given at school.
 Please become familiar with this medication policy.
 Please note that all medications must be transported to and from school by a parent or adult.